Skip to content

 Beinn Clachach — common questions

-Beinn Clachach is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 12km with 482m of ascent and takes most walkers 3-5 hours.
-Terrain: Estate path then trackless boulder-strewn heather above Loch nan Eun.
+Beinn Clachach carries a 3/5 (moderately challenging) grade on the OutdoorSCOT scale.
+Count on about 12km, 482m of ascent and a 3-5 hour day on the standard route.
+Underfoot: Estate path then trackless boulder-strewn heather above Loch nan Eun.

 Where do I park for Beinn Clachach?